oliversabler/fsharp-todo-api/README.md

 Run `docker-compose up`

 ### REST Client
-Navigate to rest-client-requests folder and use the request in todo.http
+Navigate to rest-client-requests folder and use the requests in the file named `todo.http`

 ### Postman, etc.
 #### Create a new task